 4. A few shoeboxes

 All praise the shoebox!
 It’s been a de facto organizational savior for eons, and it’s just about to get its due.
 If you’ve got junk — and we all do — then these can come in quite handy.
 Since the cardboard is usually sturdy and the tops are often removable, they make pretty convenient helpers for your closet space.
 But they’re not always the most attractive things to look at.

 Here’s where a little bit of DIY prowess comes in.
 With some gift wrap and double-sided tape, you can turn your old shoe box into a gorgeous storage space for those holiday decorations or thank-you cards.
 Add some stick-on labels and you’ll be a DIY hero around the house.

-A little bit of organization is one of the smartest things you can do to keep the inside of your home in tip-top shape.
+A little bit of organization is one of the smartest things you can do to keep the inside of your home in tip-top shape — you can even make it a little bit smarter with a few tricks.
 And as for the outside?
 Make sure that’s protected with Esurance homewners coverage.
 Get a quote today.